iotaledger/iota-sandbox/README.md

 ### Usage

 You can add those actions to your workflow by simply using it in a step.
-You can specify a version of the sandbox to use, or a commit-ish ref, to use any commit, branch or tag.
+You can specify a version of the sandbox or a commit-ish ref to use any commit, branch, or tag.

 ```yml
 name: Sandbox